 Rocky Mountain College of Art + Design has partnered with certain institutions to facilitate a smooth transfer of earned credits.
 If your school does not have an Articulation Agreement, your credits will be evaluated on an individual basis.
 If you have questions about transfer credits, or if you represent a college that is interested in forming an agreement, please contact email@example.com.

-Pikes Peak Community College has articulations with RMCAD for the following degrees:
+Pikes Peak State College has articulations with RMCAD for the following degrees:

 There are no antiquity limitations on courses that are deemed equivalent to lower division (1000/2000 level) RMCAD art and design courses.
 Digital media and other computer- or technology-based courses are considered for transfer provided they were completed within the last two years.